 Of all the youth sports to learn as a kid, hockey is one of the toughest (also one of the most expensive).
 Not only do they have to learn to how to balance on a sheet of ice wearing little more than two thin blades, but they’re supposed to pass, shoot, and handle a hockey stick, too.
 It’s crazy hard, and it takes a lot of time, practice, and patience ⏤ both for young skaters and their hockey parents.

-Luckily, there’s a lot of good hockey training aids and equipment out there to help youth hockey players get better.
+Luckily, there’s a lot of good hockey equipment and training aids out there to help youth hockey players get better.
 From strap-on skates for first-timers, to easy-to-adjust helmets and practice pucks, to ice-imitating shooting boards for the kid who wants to spends all summer in the garage working on their stickhandling skills.
 There’s something for all levels and all ages.
-Here’s hockey equipment that will help get your future hall-of-famer ready for the season.
+Here’s a list of the best hockey equipment for kids that will help get your future hall-of-famer ready for the season.

 Double Runner Strap-on Skates

 If your kid’s too young to fit in a pair of hockey skates, these adjustable strap-on blades attach to the bottom of their boots or shoes.
 They’re double bladed so balance isn’t an issue, and they allow your kid to get comfortable on the ice before graduating to real skates.
 Just make sure to keep them tight and check that the screws are secure.
 Other than that, you’re good to go.

 Think of the Skateez as training wheels for hockey skates.
 They attach to any regular pair of single-blades and allow for a smooth transition from double-bladed trainers to full skating independence.
 As your kid improves their skills, the Skateez can be loosened and eventually removed completely.
 Just don’t wait too long — no team wants to draft a defenseman who still skates in trainers.